KonduitAI/dl4j-dev-tools/java-testing/ignores/README.md

  ignored_methods.csv

 *_classes contains the list of test classes with a @Ignore for the whole class with other pertinent information.
-Refer sample first three lines below.

 *_methods lists the methods ignored along with other pertinent information.

 Refer sample first three lines below.
 Note the csv includes the string inside @Ignore("XX") if present

 To run other projects repeat as follows:
 ./summarize-ignores nd4j results